 We go uphill on Phulung Danda’s ridge and pass some spread hamlets such as Garda and Dursagang.
-We will be hiking through Oak, Fir, and Rhododendron forest until we reach Phulung Gompa.
-We continue on our ascend until we reach Shing Gompa at Chandanbari.
+We will be hiking through Oak, Fir, and Rhododendron forests until we reach Phulung Gompa.
+We continue on us ascend until we reach Shing Gompa at Chandanbari.

 We have a big day of ascending today.
 We hike in Oak, Fir, Rhododendron, and Pine forests until Cholang Pati.
-The forest becomes sparse, and we will be hiking in shrubland with dwarf junipers, rhododendrons, and other thorny bush all the way to Gosainkunda Lake.
-We reach Lauribinayak la after a series of steep climbs.
+After that, the forest becomes sparse, and we will be walking in shrubland with dwarf junipers, rhododendrons, and other thorny bushes to Gosainkunda Lake.
+Finally, we reach Lauribinayak la after a series of steep climbs.

 We continue on our steep ascend to Lauribinayak La pass at 3920 meters.
-The climb becomes less strenuous from here on as we pass Saraswatikund and Bhairab Kund before the trail descends to reach the sacred Gosainkunda Lake.
+The climb becomes less strenuous as we pass Saraswatikund and Bhairab Kund before the trail descends to reach the sacred Gosainkunda Lake.

-We retrace our steps back, and we will have an amazing panorama from the Jugal Himal, Lantang, Ganesh Himal, Manaslu and the Annapurna range from the Lauribinayak pass.
-We continue our descend in the open shrubland to Cholang Pati and then hike in the lush forest all the way to Chandan Bari.
-You can visit the cheese-making centre at Cholang Pati and Chandanbari.
+We retrace our steps and will have a fantastic panorama from the Jugal Himal, Lantang, Ganesh Himal, Manaslu and the Annapurna range from the Lauribinayak pass.
+Next, we continue our descent in the open shrubland to Cholang Pati and then hike in the lush forest to Chandan Bari.
+Finally, you can visit the cheese-making centre at Cholang Pati and Chandanbari.

-Our last day of trekking is a gruelling descend all the way to Dhunche.
+Our last day of trekking is a gruelling descent to Dhunche.
 We will hike through pine, fir, oak, and rhododendron forest.
-Enjoy nature’s sound in the forest on the last day of trekking.
-We will pass by a few hamlets and a huge mineral water factory close to Dhunche.
+Enjoy nature’s sound in the woods on the last day of trekking.
+We will pass by a few hamlets and a giant mineral water factory close to Dhunche.
 The view of the snowclad peaks of Tibet is visible from the town.
 Dhunche is the administrative centre of the Rasuwa district.
 Dhunche is a small town we passed on our drive to our starting point at the beginning.